Sr2006na/Doomsday-Clock-Timeline/README.md

 This project is closed-source, and modifications or reproductions are strictly prohibited.
 Unauthorized copying, distribution, or alterations are not permitted.

 ## License
 This project is protected under a **custom proprietary license**.
-No part of this project may be copied, modified, or distributed without explicit permission from the owner.
+No part of this project may be copied, modified, or distributed without explicit permission from the owner [License](LICENSE)file for details.
+.

 ## Acknowledgments
 Special thanks to the **Bulletin of the Atomic Scientists** for their research and timeline data.